surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Access Global Parameters

- Global parameter is a flat file used to manipulate,control and organize the data retrieved from database. it can be used in three ways:
+ Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and accessed the data in report,. it can be used in three ways:

  1. While calculating an expression over a database field value using field reference.